-The sleepless nights, deadlines, meetings both with internal team and the collaborating parties, hectoliters of coffee and the rush of excitement coming from the new challenge.
+The sleepless nights, the deadlines, the meetings both with the internal team and the collaborating parties, the hectoliters of coffee and the rush of excitement coming from the new challenge.
 Sounds familiar?

 This is the “new project effect”.